Workers’ Compensation Settlements For Arthritis and Degenerative Disc Disease

 The term arthritis specifically means joint inflammation.
-It is used generally to explain many different types of rheumatic conditions that affect a person’s joints, tissue that surrounds the joint and connective joint tissue.
+It is used generally to explain many different types of rheumatic conditions that affect a person’s joints, soft tissue that surrounds the joint and connective joint tissue.
 Common types of arthritis include:

 Symptoms of arthritis can vary and the onslaught can be gradual or sudden.
 Most commonly, symptoms include stiffness, swelling, redness, pain around one or more joint (i.e. knees, wrists, hands, hips and shoulders) and limitation of the function of surrounding and supportive body structures.

-Types of Work Injuries That Aggravate These Pre-Existing Conditions
+Types of Work That Can Aggravate Arthritis or Degenerative Disc Disease